Meet Joseph D. Sclafani

-Sclafani first joined the University in August 1987 as an assistant professor of psychology.
-Since then he has risen through the ranks and now serves as professor of psychology earned in 2008.
+Sclafani first joined the University in August 1987 and has risen through the ranks, now serving as full professor of psychology, earned in 2008.

 He was one of the architects of the current QEP, Learning by Doing.
 Sclafani maintains his license as a psychologist in Florida, and he completed Florida Supreme Court certified family mediation training in 1986.
 With his wife, he conducts marriage preparation workshops for area couples as well as re-marriage groups.

-Sclafani was inducted into Phi Kappa Phi at the University of South Florida in 1977 and is active in the University’s new chapter.
+Sclafani was inducted into the Phi Kappa Phi honor society at the University of South Florida in 1977 and is a vice president in the University’s new chapter.